Anthony Handoyo, DO, Family Medicine Resident

 Apply to learn even more during our interview season!

 Family Medicine Disciplines

-Starting in the 2020-2021 academic year, we will be launching our first three Family Medicine Disciplines.
-These are focused tracks in specialized areas of family medicine in which resident physicians can partake and improve their expertise and preparation for post-residency practice.
-The first three are Sports Medicine, Emergency Medicine, and Obesity & Metabolic Health.
+Our Family Medicine Disciplines are focused tracks in specialized areas of family medicine in which resident physicians can partake and improve their expertise and preparation for post-residency practice.

 Sports Medicine: Residents will utilize elective time and in a longitudinal format provide care for a local school under the guidance of sports medicine/orthopedic attendings with the assistance of UT Health East Texas athletic trainers.
 Residents will cover Friday night football events, Saturday morning injury clinic, and spring sports.
 Residents will also present didactic topics pertaining to sports medicine and complete an academic project.
 Residents will also be expected to join an accepted member organization devoted to sports medicine.
 This track will provide excellent preparation for sports medicine fellowships.